hexdump/dotfiles/laptop-config/README.md

 Make sure the target boot drive is selected as the first boot option, and make sure that UEFI booting is standard.

+In terms of configuration, I've conveniently been able to disable some ports I don't use (under a "Security" section), like Ethernet and Fingerprint Reader.
+I was also able to boost my allocated graphics memory from 256MB to 512MB.

 ## Booting

 This will depend on your laptop, but on mine I have to hit `<Enter>`